owlRobotics-GmbH/vacuum_cleaner/README.md

 # Description
-Python firmware (highly experimental) for Neato vacuum cleaner robot and simulator
+Python clean algorithm (highly experimental) for Neato vacuum cleaner robot and simulator

 The robot is equipped with two gear motors and with 2D LiDAR sensor - this is the only sensor used in this code.
 The LiDAR sensor is used for mapping & localization (aka 'SLAM') and obstacle detection.